qinshenxue/vue-icon/README.md

 <vui-icon name="close"></vui-icon>
 ```
 ## Icon style
-You should define the icon style by yourself.
-Examples are as follows.
+You should define the icon style in your project as follows.
 ``` css
 .vui-icon{
     fill:#666